Updated: June 2, 2014

 7. BERKELEY ROSE GARDEN

-The great thing about the Berkeley Rose Garden is that no supplies are needed for maximum enjoyment and relaxation.
+The nice thing about the Berkeley Rose Garden is that no supplies are needed for maximum enjoyment and relaxation.
 No blankets, no chairs — just bring yourself and your book and you will find benches and steps to sit on and roses all around you to smell.
 It’s not hard to find a nice secluded spot and if you’re lucky (or unlucky, depending on your attitude about such things) you might run into a wedding.

 - By Lizzy Acker